greg7mdp/gf/README.md

 ## Contributors

-gf was originally created by `nakst` (see https://github.com/nakst/gf), without which this current repo wouldn't exist.
+gf was originally created by `nakst` (see https://github.com/nakst/gf).
+Without him, this current repo wouldn't exist.
 Much of that original version still lives in this repo.
 Beside its creator, `nakst`, it also was improved by the contributors listed below:

 ```
 Philippe Mongeau (phmongeau)